determined-ai/determined/docs/model-dev-guide/profiling.rst

 be able to be optimized to make better use of the hardware resources.

-The Determined profiler collects a set of system metrics throughout an experiment which can be visualized in the Web UI under the experiment's "Profiler" tab.
+The Determined profiler collects a set of system metrics throughout an experiment which can be visualized in the WebUI under the experiment's "Profiler" tab.
 It is supported for all training APIs, but is not enabled by default.

-Please see :ref:`core-profiler` for details on enabling and configuring the Determined profiler for your experiment.
+Visit :ref:`core-profiler` to find out how to enable and configure the Determined profiler for your experiment.

 The following system metrics are tracked: